phanfeld/mrs_presentation/pandoc-revealjs.md

 ## Questions?
-Let's chat during the breaks or send me a mail: p.hanfeld@hzdr.de\
+Let's have a chat or send a mail: p.hanfeld@hzdr.de\
 ![](images/qrcode.svg){width=30%}

 ## References